danielmarschall/oidplus/doc/config_values.md

 Allow JWT tokens which were manually created "by hand".
-These can have any content you like, but they must contain the claim `oidplus_generator` with value `OIDplusAuthContentStoreJWT::JWT_GENERATOR_MANUAL`.
+These can have any content you like, but they must contain the claim `OIDplusAuthContentStoreJWT::CLAIM_GENERATOR` with value `OIDplusAuthContentStoreJWT::JWT_GENERATOR_MANUAL`.

 ### JWT_TTL_LOGIN_USER

     OIDplus::baseConfig()->setValue('JWT_TTL_LOGIN_USER', 10*365*24*60*60);

-How many seconds will a "remember me" login JWT token be valid?
+How many seconds will a login JWT token be valid?
 (RA login)

 ### JWT_TTL_LOGIN_ADMIN

     OIDplus::baseConfig()->setValue('JWT_TTL_LOGIN_ADMIN', 10*365*24*60*60);

-How many seconds will a "remember me" login JWT token be valid?
+How many seconds will a login JWT token be valid?
 (Administrator login)